Easy removable wallpaper backsplash for a tiny RV using self-adhesive wallpaper.

 A little confession...

-This is my third attempt at decorating this area.
+This is my third attempt at installing a peel and stick backsplash.

 Just a note that this is not a sponsored post.
 I paid for my own product so my experience and opinions are definitely my own.

 Let's talk pros and cons of this removable wallpaper.

 As you can see, the only real con for this project is the price.